 The fish ladder in Damariscotta Mills has been in operation for over two hundred years.
 Built in 1807 by the combined efforts of the towns of Newcastle and Nobleboro, the fish ladder was constructed to allow alewives to bypass the mills blocking the falls between Damariscotta Lake and Salt Bay.
-This winter we are working on the upper half of the lower third of the ladder above and below the foot bridge.
+Last winter we worked on capping the pools we built and the bottom of the ladder above and below the foot bridge.
 (Read more about the fish ladder below the slideshow...)

-The fish ladder was originally built in dry laid stone on a seasonal overflow that was probably never a particularly efficient passageway for the fish as it followed the natural lay of the land, which is often steep and narrow.
-During the two hundred years since it was constructed, the fish ladder underwent many repairs and renovations in its long history but none of them has been comprehensive or specifically designed for efficient fish passage.
+The fish ladder was originally built in dry laid stone on a seasonal overflow that was probably never an efficient passageway for fish because it followed the lay of the land, which is often steep and narrow.
+During the two hundred years since it was constructed, the fish ladder underwent many repairs and renovations but none of them were comprehensive or specifically designed for efficient fish passage.
 By 2006, the structure had fallen into extreme disrepair.
 In one section, a 2 x 4 piece of lumber was wedged to hold back a stone wall.

 Recognizing that ad hoc repairs were simply an ongoing stop-gap solution, the Towns of Nobleboro and Newcastle and the Nobleboro Historical Society, backed by a solid community-based initiative, embarked on an ambitious rebuilding project in 2007.
 During the first phase, a deteriorated section of wall forty feet long and twelve feet high was removed and rebuilt.
 In 2008, the US Fish and Wildlife Service and the Maine Department of Marine Resources provided design services and technical support for more significant re-building.
 Out of this work, plans for a pool and weir fishway were provided by Curtis Orvis, fish ladder engineer for the US Fish and Wildlife Service.